IBM/model-mgmt-on-watson-studio-local/README.md

 ![](doc/source/images/mmd-model-list.png)

-* On the model deployment screen, provide a name, reserve some CPUs and memory, then press `Create`.
+* On the model deployment screen, provide a unique name, reserve some CPUs and memory, then press `Create`.

 ![](doc/source/images/mmd-model-deploy.png)